 The report’s data is based on two online surveys of 2,756 U.S. adults conducted between October 30 to November 1, 2021.
 The studies were conducted via an anonymous, panel-based survey, with 1820 and 936 respondents respectively.
 The sample of 936 U.S. adults was selected based on homeownership and experience of disaster-related hardship.

 Gensler is a global architecture, design, and planning firm with 53 locations and more than 7,000 professionals networked across the Americas, Europe, Greater China, Asia Pacific, and the Middle East.
-Founded in 1965, the firm works globally with more than 4,000 clients across more than 29 practice areas spanning the work, lifestyle, community, and health sectors.
+Founded in 1965, the firm works globally with more than 4,000 clients across 33 practice areas spanning the work, lifestyle, cities, and health sectors.
 We are guided by our mission to create a better world through the power of design, and the source of our strength is our people.
 By leveraging our diversity of ideas, our research and innovation, our shared values, and our One-Firm Firm culture, we are working seamlessly as a borderless firm in 140 countries and making the greatest impact on our communities as we continue to tackle the world’s challenges.